Welcome to the Summer 2014 Quarter at Drexel!

 Once the instructor's signature is secured, you must return the Add/Drop/Withdraw form to your academic advisor.

-If you are on co-op this Winter, you will be given a time ticket to register for courses.
-The time ticket for students on co-op in the Winter term will be Monday, November 18, 2013 through Friday, November 29, 2013.
-It is recommended that you submit the Classes During Co-op form to your co-op coordinator prior to November 18 to expedite registration.
+If you are on co-op this Fall, you will be given a time ticket to register for courses.
+The time ticket for students on co-op in the Fall term will be Monday, August 18, 2014 through Sunday, August 31, 2014.
 It is important to understand the guidelines that apply to the policy so that you do not incur additional charges to your bill.

 Your co-op coordinator will ensure that the requested course does not interfere with your co-op assignment.
 In some cases, the co-op employer may be contacted.
 For example, if you are working during the day, you should only register for an evening course; whereas a student working evenings would be permitted to register for a day course.
 Registration is subject to course availability within established enrollment limits.
 No new course sections will be added.